 What documents are required to apply for a Montenegro Visa?

 - Completed and signed visa application form

-- Valid travel document – Passport (the passport should be valid for a 3 months longer than the validity of the visa);
+- Valid travel document – Passport valid for 3 months longer than the validity of the visa;

 - One color photo 35×45 mm;